chrisalee27-dotcom/IT-Security-Labs/Ticket-001-Virtual-Network-Troubleshooting/README.md

 # Findings

-All systems received valid IP addresses within the **192.168.56.0/24** network.
+All systems received valid IP addresses within the **192.168.56.0/24 network**.

 ICMP connectivity testing confirmed that the systems were able to communicate successfully within the isolated VirtualBox host-only network.